Yorkshire Terrier (Yorkie) Health Care & Feeding

 - If you let them off-leash, their excitable chasing instincts may send them under the wheels of a car.

-Moving on to diseases, let's start with liver shunt, which is a very serious problem in Yorkshire Terriers.
+Moving on to diseases, let's start with liver shunt, which is a very serious problem in the Yorkshire Terrier.
 At one veterinary teaching hospital, a full one-third of their liver shunt patients are Yorkies.
-Anyone who breeds a Yorkshire Terrier without checking both parents for liver shunt is utterly irresponsible, and anyone who buys a Yorkie puppy without making sure that both parents (and the puppy himself) has been tested, is taking a huge risk.
+As a prospective Yorkie owner, you're taking a big risk if you buy or adopt a Yorkie without doing a simple blood test that tests for a healthy liver.
+Liver shunt can require expensive and tricky surgery, and the dog doesn't always make it.

 Eye diseases in Yorkshire Terriers include dry eye, cataracts (often progressing to blindness), retinal dysplasia, and occasionally progressive retinal atrophy (PRA).